Mors1A4/Spiral-Data-Multi-Class-Classifier/readme.md

 ![Adam with 20 Neurons](images/training_progress(ADAM-20-600).gif)

 The most significant improvement came from switching to the **Adam optimizer**.
 Its adaptive learning rate allows it to find the complex solution efficiently.
 With a sufficiently flexible model (20 neurons), Adam solves the problem in only 600 epochs.
+Its worth noting i could / should have reduced the epochs even further but i wanted to show how much faster it works.

 ### 4. Diminishing Returns: Adam with 128 Neurons